kazookrazy/ENGL3085-Group6/style.md

 <div class= "information">
 Lists can only be in the bulleted, and numbered formats.
 With smaller subsections of list items.
 Denoted a tab indent and a change in marking.
+Numbered formats are to be reserved for directions, and bulleted lists are to be reserved for information.

 Example: